CharlesGueunet/vimmic/README.md

 This project is configuration for the Vim text editor.
 It is aimed to keep vim light and efficient and should be usable for anyone who know how to use this editor.
-It should not confilct with your habbit if you are fammiliar with Vim.
+It should not confilct with your habits if you are fammiliar with Vim.

 This project use pathogen to keep each plugin in a separate folder (bundle).
 Plugins are include as submodules and so stay under responsibility of their creators.